WillDevE/Kombinience-Projects/Discord_bots/Musho _Music_bot/README.md

 ## Spotify Support

-The bot now directly downloads tracks from Spotify using spotify-dlp instead of searching for equivalent tracks on YouTube.
+The bot now directly handles Spotify integration using the internal yt-dlp functionality, searching YouTube Music for the exact tracks without requiring external tools like spotify-dlp.
 This means:

-1. Higher audio quality from Spotify
+1. Higher audio quality through better matching
 2. More accurate metadata and album art
 3. Direct support for Spotify's catalog
+4. Proxy and cookie support for Spotify downloads

 The bot can play from these Spotify URLs:
 - Tracks: `https://open.spotify.com/track/...`